cameraui/sdk/go/docs/api/plugin.md

 PluginStorage carries the storage paths the host hands to the plugin during the start handshake.
 Plugin code should read PluginAPI.StoragePath instead.

 	type PluginStorage struct {
+	    // InstallPath is where the plugin package itself is installed.
 	    InstallPath string `msgpack:"installPath" json:"installPath"`
+	    // StoragePath is the plugin's writable storage directory.
 	    StoragePath string `msgpack:"storagePath" json:"storagePath"`
 	}